 Does your settlement meet the needs of your expenses and recoverables?
 If not, call LegalFinders and we will contact the right car accident attorney for you.
 Don’t let the statute of limitations run out on you, call us soon!

-The statute of limitations in personal injury is the length of time from the end of the accident to the very last day you can file a claim.
-In your area, the statute of limitations can vary —and not just from state to state but from town to town and city to city.
-The variation in statutes of limitations can range from 1 to 6 years and is affected by multiple factors and circumstances.
+The statute of limitations for a personal injury claim is the length of time from the end of the accident to the very last day you can file a claim.
+The statute of limitations can vary among states.
+The variation in statutes of limitations can range from 1 to 6 years and is affected by certain factors.
 For example, if a minor is involved in some areas that can extend the statute of limitations.

-From the moment your accident and the clock is ticking on the statute of limitations so make sure that you bring forward a civil suit to protect your rights.
+From the moment of your accident the clock begins ticking on the statute of limitations so make sure that you bring forward a civil suit to protect your rights.
 It’s imperative that you can connect with a personal injury lawyer immediately after you are the victim of a car crash.

 Choosing a personal injury attorney is all about finding someone who has experience in trying cases similar to yours.
 Make sure that the law firm you consider has a long history of success.
-Depending on your locality and state car accident laws, and different factors such as fault, motor vehicle involved and location of the car crash, can change the way that you move forward with a personal injury claim.
+Depending on your locality and state car accident laws, different factors such as fault, type of motor vehicle involved, and location of the car crash can change the way that you move forward with a personal injury claim.
 Hire an attorney who lives and works in your state and understands its rules.

 You deserve an experienced attorney from your area.
 LegalFinders checks car accident attorneys to make sure that their experiences in personal injury law make them capable of processing your claim.
 In short, LegalFinders makes choosing a lawyer easy.
 You’ll have one less worry after your accident.